BBVAEngineering/ember-cli-webcomponents-bundler/README.md

 type: `String`
 default: `module-imports.js`

-Name of the file used as entry point for ES modules inside each entrypointPath.
+Name of the file used as entry point for ES modules inside each entry point path.

 ### `outputFileName`

 type: `String`
 default: `bundle.js`

-Name of the generated bundle for each entypointPath.
+Name of the generated bundle for each entry point path.

 ### `outputPath`

 type: `String`
 default: `assets`

-Path where the generated bundle will be saved in the dist folder.
+Path where the generated bundle will be saved inside the dist folder.

 ### `minify`

 type: `Boolean`
 default: `false` (`true` in production env)

-Whether to minify the bundle.
-If not set, the bundle is minified in production environment.
+Minifies the bundle.

 ### `modules`

 type: `Boolean`
 default: `false`

-Whether to use ES6 modules.
-When this option is enabled, two bundles are generated: one for browsers with ES6 modules support and another for the rest of browsers using the build presets of the app.targets.
+Generates two bundles: one for browsers with ES6 modules support and another for the rest of browsers using the build presets of the app.targets.

 ### `entrypointPaths`

 type: `Array`
 default: `[]`

-List of paths where the addon will search for an entrypoint to generate its corresponding bundle.
+List of paths where the addon will search for an entry point to generate its corresponding bundle.

 ### `autoImport`

 type: `Boolean`
 default: `true`

-Set to `false` to not include the script tag with the bundle in the index.html.
-You can use this option if you want to import the scripts on demand.
+Writes the script tags for the bundle(s) in index.html.
+You can disable this option if you want to import the scripts on demand.

 ## Contribute